Augustana University adheres to all federal and state civil rights laws banning discrimination in institutions of higher education.

 All accommodations are made on a case-by-case basis.
 A student requesting any accommodation should first contact the Director of Student Academic Support Services who coordinates services for students with disabilities.
 The director reviews documentation provided by the student and, in consultation with the student, determines which accommodations are appropriate to the student’s particular needs and academic programs.

 b.
-Employees with Disabilities — Pursuant to the ADA, Augustana College will provide reasonable accommodation(s) to all qualified employees with known disabilities, where their disability affects the performance of their essential job functions, except where doing so would be unduly disruptive or would result in undue hardship.
+Employees with Disabilities — Pursuant to the ADA, Augustana University will provide reasonable accommodation(s) to all qualified employees with known disabilities, where their disability affects the performance of their essential job functions, except where doing so would be unduly disruptive or would result in undue hardship.

 An employee with a disability is responsible for requesting an accommodation in writing to the Human Resources Office and provide appropriate documentation.
 The Human Resources Office will work with the employee’s supervisor to identify which essential functions of the position are affected by the employee’s disability and what reasonable accommodations could enable the employee to perform those duties.

 Students, faculty and staff are entitled to a working environment and educational environment free of discriminatory harassment.
-Augustana College’s harassment policy is not meant to inhibit or prohibit educational content or discussions inside or outside of the classroom that include germane, but controversial or sensitive subject matters protected by academic freedom.
+Augustana University’s harassment policy is not meant to inhibit or prohibit educational content or discussions inside or outside of the classroom that include germane, but controversial or sensitive subject matters protected by academic freedom.
 The sections below describe the specific forms of legally prohibited harassment that are also prohibited under this policy.

 a.
 Discriminatory and Bias-Related Harassment — Harassment constitutes a form of discrimination.
-The College will remedy all forms of harassment when reported, whether or not the harassment rises to the level of creating a hostile environment.
-When harassment rises to the level of creating a hostile environment, the College may also impose sanctions on the harasser.
+The University will remedy all forms of harassment when reported, whether or not the harassment rises to the level of creating a hostile environment.
+When harassment rises to the level of creating a hostile environment, the University may also impose sanctions on the harasser.
 This harassment policy explicitly prohibits any form of harassment, defined as unwelcome conduct on the basis of actual or perceived membership in a protected class, by any member or group of the community.

 A hostile environment may be created by oral, written, graphic, or physical conduct that is sufficiently severe, persistent/pervasive and objectively offensive that it interferes with, limits or denies the ability of an individual to participate in or benefit from educational programs or activities or employment access, benefits or opportunities.